oxpig/ITsFlexible/README.md

 **Inference on example dataset**

 To check if the installation was successful, run inference on an example dataset as below.
 Inference for the example takes a few second on a standard CPU.
-GPU use on macOS is not supported use `--accelorator cpu` to run on CPU instead.
+GPU use on macOS is not supported use `--accelerator cpu` to run on CPU instead.

 ```bash
 cd scripts